jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 which, thanks to CrowdStrike Intelligence, was quickly identified as being connected to the China\-nexus malware SodaMaster remote access tool.
-As this information was relayed to the victim, Falcon Complete leveraged pre\-approved customer countermeasures and Falcons RTR capability to network contain the host successfully severing the adversarys network access.
+As this information was relayed to the victim, Falcon Complete leveraged pre\-approved customer countermeasures and Falcon’s RTR capability to network contain the host — successfully severing the adversary’s network access.
 Falcon Complete proceeded to perform further analysis on the host to uncover artifacts related to the implant.
 Several malicious .exe, .dll and .dat files were identified and removed from the following directory used by the malware:
 C:
-ProgramDataMicrosoftDRM.
+\\ProgramData\\Microsoft\\DRM\\.
 In addition, Falcon Complete analysts removed persistence on the host by killing the svchost process the malware was abusing and removing related malicious services (named NlaSSvc and puttysrv).
 Further analysis by CrowdStrike Intelligence